Arcee-LYK/Multi-to-Single/M2S_demo_code/readme.md

 This is the demo code for paper "Multi-to-Single: Reducing Multimodal Dependency in Emotion Recognition through Contrastive Learning".

 We have provided the structure of the model and the basic process of pretraining and fine-tuning.
-The code contains partial data of a subject (demo.npz for EEG modality and demo for EYE modality).

 `data.py`: This file contains the data loading and processing code.